afif-dev/instafeed-tempate/README.md

 # instafeed-tempate
-Instagram feed template using html, scss or less and bulma css framework
+Instagram feed template using html, js, scss or less and bulma css framework